Levaix/llm-evaluator-chatbot/README.md

 ### 3. Prepare Dataset

-Place your `Q&A_db_practice.json` file in the `data/` directory.
-The file should be a JSON array of objects with this format:
+The `Q&A_db_practice.json` file is already included in the repository in the `data/` directory.
+The file contains a JSON array of objects with this format:

 ```json
 [